orvi-tmp/learning-c-with-pebble/chapter09.md

     while(*quote2++=*quote1++);
     quote2 = ptr;

 Here, we use pointer dereferencing  and pointer arithmetic to copy the strings.
-It's more cryptic than you might normally use, but it works.
+It's more cryptic than you might normally use and it uses operations we have advised against before, but it works.

 We could have just used the `strcpy` function.
 The header for this function looks like: